logical-Edward/Personality-code-by-james/README.md

 version control system managing these edits (used by Github under its Graphical User Interface)
 saves this information - also including who did the edit and when it was done.

-The first time you create/upload your file(s), they get added to a special copy of the main repository
+The first time you create/upload your file(s), they get added to a special copy (fork) of the main repository, in
-(a new [branch](https://help.github.com/articles/about-branches/)) where "new ideas can be safely tested" without changing the original files (master branch).
+a new [branch](https://help.github.com/articles/about-branches/), where "new ideas can be safely tested" without changing the original files (master branch).

 Also, a pull request is automatically created for you - this is a place to [suggest changes](https://help.github.com/articles/proposing-changes-to-your-work-with-pull-requests/) and review them
 with other people.
 All the things you changed (adding/deleting text) can be seen here, shown with a file